pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_presence.md

-# Presence API for Unreal SDK (Condensed)
+# Presence API for Unreal SDK

-Presence tracks online/offline users, channel occupancy, and user state.
-Available via Blueprints or C++.
+Presence tracks online/offline users and custom state:
+- Joins/leaves per channel
+- Occupancy (user count) per channel
+- Channels a user/device is subscribed to
+- Presence state per user

-Requires Presence add-on enabled for your key in the Admin Portal.
-For events, see Presence Events.
+Requires Presence add-on to be enabled for your key in the Admin Portal.
+See Presence Events for event subscription details.

-## Setup

-- Blueprints: use the Pubnub Subsystem node.
+You can use the SDK via Blueprints (Pubnub Subsystem node) or C++.

-- C++: add dependency to PubnubLibrary in Source/YourProject/YourProject.Build.cs, compile, and use as a Game Instance Subsystem.
+Add C++ dependency in Source/YourProject/YourProject.Build.cs:

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

+Access the subsystem in C++:

 ```
 #include "Kismet/GameplayStatics.h"